 Still, that being said everything else is pretty good.
 This steampunk dice set has very good accuracy and is unbiased while the material is quite durable.

 The paint is engraved and it will not wear easily.
-This dice set will last you quite a while.
+This set of dice will last you quite a while.

 This is another great set from Paladin Roleplaying with beautiful looks and a very good quality.

 The blue-black design is great for the dark elves builds or those who have some mystical traits hiding behind their initial simple appearance.

 I also love the readability here.
 The font is golden with simple sharp tone which makes it stand out from the blue die color.
 These are great for the poor illuminated rooms.

 It is made with a high degree of accuracy and it will land unbiased results.

 I couldn’t exclude this set because of its affordability and pretty good quality.

 I loved the colors except for the poor readability in darker conditions.
-The dice set itself is dark so the golden font is a great option but it does need a well illuminated room.
+This set itself is dark so the golden font is a great option but it does need a well illuminated room.
 Maybe it would be better if the font was silver.
 But the gold really looks great with the red-black color combinations although you need enough light for the instant recognition of the number which it landed on.

-This dnd dice set also has a pretty good accuracy and it shouldn’t cause any biased results.
+This d&d dice set also has a pretty good accuracy and it shouldn’t cause any biased results.

 I think that it is a great cheaper option for the people on the budget who are looking for something with these colors.